prayag-s/Melanoma-Detection-Assignment/README.md

   3. The loss for both training and validation decrease gradually together as well.

-  4. So we can conclude the **after reducing class imbalance**, the **accuracy has increases significantly** and also **overfitting is under check** as well.
+  4. So we can conclude the **after reducing class imbalance**, **tuning the learning rate**, the **accuracy has increases significantly** and also **overfitting is under check** as well.

   5. So overall we can conclude that for a case where the number of training data is less, following needs to be employed.

-    Augumentation

-    Adding more data using augementatino pipeline
+    Adding more data using augementation pipeline

     Adding dropout layer to reduce overfitting

+    Adding more layer to achieve more accuracy

+    Tune learning rate for optimum accurany